ofchurches/HARC_Development/brief_2/CoP_for_data_in_SA_MD.md

 Overlap
 -------

-Ideally, the different avenues described above will feed each other and expand the total pool of people engaged rather than canabilising the same pool.
+Ideally, the different avenues described above will feed each other and expand the total pool of people engaged rather than cannibalizing the same pool.
 In particular, the first three avenues which all entail regular events could overlap in the following manner:

 ![](CoP_for_data_in_SA_MD_files/figure-markdown_github/unnamed-chunk-1-1.png)